albertoalcolea/dotfiles/README.md

 vim requirements:

 - `exuberant-ctags` or `universal-ctags` (for vim tagbar)
-- `editorconfig` (the core written in c that is hundred of times faster than the default core)
+- `editorconfig` (core written in c that is hundred of times faster than the default vimcore)
 - `vim-plug` (it is automatically installed with the `setup` script)

 bash requirements: